loevlie/cp2k_helper/README.md

 **Example**

-The output will be a dictionary of dictionaries (Containing the single point Energy calculations and Geometric optimization final energies found under the specified directory)
+The output will be a dictionary of dictionaries (containing the single point energy calculations and geometric optimization final energies found under the specified directory)

 ```python3
 from cp2k_helper import output_parser